211 Would You Rather Questions [Funny, Hard & Weird]

 117. Would you rather be proud of your work or proud of how you treated people while doing it?

 118. Would you rather have your younger self admire you or your older self forgive you?
-LearnClash split: 39/61 older self forgive.
-This prompt produced the longest average chat in the deep set.
+Being forgiven by your older self wins.
+And no other prompt in the deep set kicks off longer conversations than this one.

 119. Would you rather be free from regret or free from comparison?